Key takeaways:

 (Image credit: strangehelix via Dribbble)

-The voice user interfaces (VUI) in web design allow users to interact with a website or application through voice commands.
-This uses technologies like speech recognition and natural language processing that offer a hands-free and conversational experience.
+Voice user interfaces (VUIs) in web design enable users to interact with a website or application via voice commands.
+This uses technologies such as speech recognition and natural language processing to offer a hands-free, conversational experience.
 Some examples of VUI are Siri, Google Assistant, and Alexa.

 To add voice control to your website, you can follow these steps: